krishnanlab/teaching/2019-fall_statgaps/README.md

 - Do the assignments and additional readings.
 - Show up to class.
 - Work in groups during in-class discussion sessions.
-- No one will have the perfect background: **Ask questions** about computational or biological concepts.
+- No one will have the perfect background: **Ask questions** about statistical or programming concepts.
 - Correct me when I am wrong.

 ### Final Exam